 There were just 197 new HIV infection cases reported in San Francisco in 2018, according to the city health department's 2018 HIV Epidemiology Annual Report.
 That's a 13% drop from 2017 and half the number 10 years ago (434 in 2008).
 Most people with HIV in San Francisco reportedly know their HIV status (94%), most are linked to care within one month of diagnosis (91%), and overall viral suppression is 74%.
 However, only 33% of homeless San Franciscans with HIV are virally suppressed.
 Twenty percent of new HIV infections in the city are homeless individuals.

-The city's September 10 press release on the latest data talks about various initiatives to address this and other HIV disparities in the city, like the POP-UP clinic at San Francisco General Hospital's Ward 86 (one of the nation's first HIV/AIDS clinics), which is providing new services to homeless and unstably housed persons with HIV.
+The city's September 10 press release on the latest data talks about various initiatives to address this and other HIV disparities in the city.
+For example, the POP-UP clinic at San Francisco General Hospital's Ward 86 (one of the nation's first HIV/AIDS clinics).
+This is providing new services to homeless and unstably housed persons with HIV.
 The POP-UP clinic started in 2019 and is open weekday afternoons.
 Appointments are not needed.
 Read more and see our Housing & Homelessness topic page for HRSA-developed technical assistance and training resources.